Akira25/falter-firmware-builder/README.md

 -u | --update   updates with new patches from falter-repo.
                 After using this option, you need to start again at option -s.
+-b | --branch   if you want to build falter on another
+                OpenWrt-branch than master, check out that
+                branch via git.
+Afterwards run this option and start again at -s.

 EVER use only one option at the same time!
 ```